How to Track Outbound Link Clicks in WordPress & GA

 And that’s it!

-We hope you liked our article on how to set up outbound link tracking in WordPress and Google Analytics.
+I hope you liked this article on how to set up outbound link tracking in WordPress and Google Analytics.
 If you’re wondering what else you can do with MonsterInsights and how it differs from Google Analytics, check out MonsterInsights vs. Google Analytics – What’s the Real Difference?

 Not using MonsterInsights yet?
 What are you waiting for?

-And don’t forget to follow us on Twitter, Facebook and YouTube for more helpful reviews, tutorials, and Google Analytics tips.
+Finally, don’t forget to follow us on Facebook and YouTube for more helpful reviews, tutorials, and Google Analytics tips.

 Want to Try MonsterInsights for Free?